caryll/otfcc/README.md

                              of using current time.
  --short-post              : Don't export glyph names in the result font.
 It
                              will reduce file size.
- --dummy-DSIG              : Include an empty DSIG table in the font.
+ --dummy-dsig, -s          : Include an empty DSIG table in the font.
 For
                              some Microsoft applications, a DSIG is required to enable OpenType features.
- --ship                    : Equivalent to the combination of these options:
-                              *  --ignore-glyph-order
-                              *  --short-post
-                              *  --dummy-dsig
+ -O<n>                     : Specify the level for optimization.
+     -O0                     Turn off any optimization.
+     -O1                     Default optimization.
+     -O2                     More aggressive optimizations for web font.
+In this level, the --ignore-glyph-order and
+                             --short-post will be turned on.
 ```

 ## Building